MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Muster

-zwei Buchstaben (Groß-/Kleinschreibung nicht beachtet), gefolgt von sieben Ziffern
+zwei Buchstaben (groß-/kleinschreibungsempfindlich) gefolgt von sieben Ziffern

 ### <a name="checksum"></a>Prüfsumme